2 type of Memory Buffering

 An Ethernet switch uses a memory buffering technique to store frames before forwarding to the destination.
 The switch uses Buffering when the destination port is busy due to congestion.
 As a result, frames must be buffered until transmitted.
 So without an effective memory buffering scheme, frames are more likely to be dropped anytime traffic oversubscription or congestion occurs.

-During congestion at the port, the switch stores the frame until it transmitted.
-The memory buffer is the area where the switch store the data.
+During congestion at the port, the switch stores the frame until it is transmitted.
+The memory buffer is the area where the switch stores the data.
 There are two methods of buffering:-

 Port-based Memory Buffering

-In this type, all frames have stored common memory buffer and in queues; that linked to specific incoming ports.
-Switches utilizing port buffered memory in this type of buffering.
-In port buffering switch give each Ethernet port with a certain amount of high-speed memory to buffer frames until transmitted.
-A disadvantage of port buffered memory is the dropping of frames when a port runs out of buffers.
+In this type, all frames have stored common memory buffers and queues linked to specific incoming ports.
+Switches utilizing port-buffered memory in this type of buffering.
+In the port buffering switch, each Ethernet port has a certain amount of high-speed memory to buffer frames until transmitted.
+A disadvantage of port-buffered memory is the dropping of frames when a port runs out of buffers.
 It is also possible for a single frame to delay the transmission of all the frames in memory because of a busy destination port.
 This delay occurs even if the other frames could be transmitted to open destination ports.

 Some of the earliest Cisco switches use a shared memory design for port buffering.
 Shared buffering deposits all frames into a common memory buffer that all the ports on the switch share.
-The amount of buffer memory required by a port dynamically allocated.
-The frames in the buffer have dynamically connected to the destination port.
-This allows the packet to receive on one port and then transmitted on another port, without moving it to a different queue.
+The amount of buffer memory required by a port is dynamically allocated.
+The frames in the buffer are dynamically connected to the destination port.
+This allows the packet to be received on one port and transmitted to another port without moving it to a different queue.